wallin/neo4j-browser/README.md

 * [git](https://help.github.com/articles/set-up-git) (of course :smiley: ) - to get source
 * [NodeJS + NPM](http://nodejs.org/) - for building and hosting the application
 * [PhantomJS](http://phantomjs.org) - for testing
+* [SBT](http://www.scala-sbt.org) - for packaging up as a maven artifact
+  - the `tools` directory has an sbt script and the needed jar

 ## Install

     $ npm install -g yo grunt-cli bower